hd-UQ/cd_dynamax/README.md

 - Infer parameters: estimate $\theta \\ |\\ Y_K$

 All of these problems are deeply interconnected, with the parameter inference step importantly relying on marginalizing out unobserved states $\\{x(t)\\}_t$.
-This marginalization can be performed (approximately, in cases of non-linear dynamics) via filtering/smoothing algorithms.
+    - This marginalization can be performed (approximately, in cases of non-linear dynamics) via filtering/smoothing algorithms.

 By implementing such filtering/smoothing algorithms in a fast, autodifferentiable framework, we enable usage of modern general-purpose tools for parameter inference (e.g., stochastic gradient descent, Hamiltonian Monte Carlo).

 In the codebase, we also allow for doing filtering, smoothing, and parameter inference for a single system under multiple trajectory observations ($[Y^{(1)}, \\ \dots \\, \\ Y^{(N)}]$.
-In these cases, we assume that each trajectory represents an independent realization of the same dynamics-data model, which we may be interested in learning, filtering, smoothing, or predicting.
-In the future, we would like to have options to perform hierarchical inference, where we assume that each trajectory came from a different, yet similar set of system-defining parameters $\theta^{(n)}$.
+    - In these cases, we assume that each trajectory represents an independent realization of the same dynamics-data model, which we may be interested in learning, filtering, smoothing, or predicting.
+    - In the future, we would like to have options to perform hierarchical inference, where we assume that each trajectory came from a different, yet similar set of system-defining parameters $\theta^{(n)}$.

 ## Codebase status

+- We are leveraging [dynamax](https://github.com/probml/dynamax) code
+    - Currently, based on a local directory with [dynamax pull at version '0.1.1+147.g3ad2ac5'](./dynamax)
+        - Synching and updates to new dynamax version is PENDING

 - We have implemented [continuous-discrete linear and non-linear models](./src/README.md), along with filtering and smoothing algorithms.
-    - If you are simulating data from a non-linear SDE, it is recommended to use `model.sample(..., transition_type="path")`, which runs an SDE solver.
-Default behavior is to perform Gaussian approximations to the SDE.
+    - If you are simulating data from a non-linear SDE, it is recommended to use `model.sample(..., transition_type="distribution")`, which runs an SDE solver.
+        - Default behavior is to perform Gaussian approximations to the SDE.

 - We provide notebooks for linear and nonlinear continuous-discrete filtering/smoothing under regular and irregular sampling
     - Linear dynamics: